Tabo (hygiene): Early use

 The early tabò dating back to the pre-colonial period used to be made out of coconut shell and bamboo, and it was not used as a toilet implement.

 The tabò and its equivalent in many traditional homes in Southeast Asia is not so much a toilet item as an all-purpose household object.
-It is found at the entrance of the house, next to a terracotta water jar, a palayók, so guests can wash their hands and feet before entering the house.
-There, the tabo speaks of courtesies, the host's as well as the guest's.
-In the traditional kitchen, the tabo is again found with the palayók, which keeps and cools drinking water.
+It is found at the entrance of the house, next to a terracotta water jar (palayók) so guests can wash their hands and feet before entering the house.
+There, the tabò speaks of courtesies, the host's as well as the guest's.
+In the traditional kitchen, the tabò is again found with the palayók, which keeps and cools drinking water.
 The tabò is strategically located there for the purposes of taking out water to drink and of washing of hands and/or dishes.
 The tabò reflects an obsession with cleanliness, one which seems to have declined over time as the palayók and the tabò disappeared, or, in the case of the tabò, was relegated to the toilet and limited to its present, less sanitary function.

 Usage

 The plastic tabo is kept mainly in the bathroom and is used as a water dipper for various functions.
-The emphasis is on properly utilizing the tabo or else a mess will be made in the toilet.
+The emphasis is on properly utilizing the tabò or else a mess will be made in the toilet.

 Its primary purpose is to clean.
 It is used to clean the toilet floor, to get water to flush the toilet, and most importantly, to get water for personal cleanliness: for washing the anus after using the toilet, for washing hands, for shampooing, or for bathing the whole body.